eriklieben/ErikLieben.FA.StronglyTypedIds/README.md

 - JSON converters compatible with System.Text.Json
 - Type converters for model binding and configuration
 - Static factory and parsing methods
-- Comparison operators when applicable
+- Comparison operators and `IComparable<T>` implementation when applicable
 - Extension methods for common operations
+- `DebuggerDisplay` attribute for improved debugging
+- Comprehensive XML documentation

 All generation happens at **compile time** - there's no runtime reflection or performance impact.